syncfusion-content/javascript-docs/js/api/ejSpreadsheet.md

 <script>
 // Initialize Spreadsheet object. var xlObj = $("#Spreadsheet").data("ejSpreadsheet");
-xlObj.setHyperlink("A2:A3",{"cellAddr":"A2:A8"}, 3); // To set the hyperlink  of specified range
+xlObj.setHyperlink("A2:A3",{"cellAddr":"A2:A8"}, 3); // To set the hyperlink  of specified range.
 </script>

 {% endhighlight %}